 11.1.
 Monitoring tenancies and the condition of our properties

-Residents are expected to maintain their properties in a reasonable condition at all times according to their tenancy agreement.
+Residents are expected to always maintain their properties in a reasonable condition according to their tenancy agreement.
 Appropriate action will be taken to resolve any breaches of the tenancy agreement.